khankamolk/ios101-prework/README.md

   - Blue search comment feature: Users can easily view relevant content.

 Here's an **app idea** I'd like to build in the future:

+**App Description:** *RecipeBook* is a social media application where foodies share, rate, and discuss their culinary creations!
+Users can  add ingredients they have on hand, allowing the app to suggest recipes they can whip up without needing a last-minute grocery run.

+Some **features** I'd like to include in this application:

+- Custom Recipe Cards: Users have the flexibility to design their own recipe cards, choosing from various layouts and uploading their personal photos.
+- Community: A page where users can browse creations from other users.
+Users can search for specific recipes or filter for recipes by tags, rating, or popularity.
+- Ingredient Inventory feature: Users can add, edit, and keep track of which ingredients they have available in their refrigerator or pantry.
+- Recipe Recommendation System: Based on the user's saved bookmarks and their current ingredient inventory, this application will suggest recipes users can cook up.
+- Bookmark Feature: Users can browse recipes other users create and bookmark them for later use.

 ## Notes